azhx/blagoblag/content/drafts/security-wish-list-2019.rst

 -----------------

-I'm very bullish on Rust as a major component of our collective strategy for dealing with the scourge of memory corruption, as `I've written about before`_.
+I'm very bullish on Rust as a major component of our collective strategy for dealing with the `scourge of memory corruption`_, as `I've written about before`_.
 I've been very encouraged by Rust's growth to date.
 My hope is that 2019 is a break out year for Rust, with significant adoption in a domain I'm passionate about, systems software traditionally written in C/C++: browsers, OS kernels, hypervisors, and other similar software that's responsible for implementing a strong security boundary.

 Success criteria: